 Thank you so much for attending Saturday's class.
 If you enjoyed the class, please leave your review here to let others know how much funds you had. (we are going to have a class in Peninsula starting in August)

 Makisu (Rolling Mat) A bamboo rolling mat to make rolls.

-You need this to mix rice with sushi vinegar to make sushi rice.
-They are available at Soko Hardware in San Francisco Japan Town, Tokyo Fish Market, Marukai and Mitsuwa.
+You need to mix rice with sushi vinegar to make sushi rice.
+They are available at Soko Hardware in San Francisco Japan Town, Tokyo Fish Market, Marukai, and Mitsuwa.
 You can also purchase one online here.
 Made in China is less expensive than Made in Japan.
 If you want superior quality, go for made in Japan.
 Knife (Yanagiba)

 The Knife I use in the class is Miyabi Birchwood Slicer.

 Most Japanese rice is Short Grain (some Medium Gran) Rice.
 We use Lundburg Organic Sushi Rice.
-It’s lables as Sushi Rice and what it is Shor Grain.
+It’s labeled as Sushi Rice and what it is Shor Grain.
 Available at Whole Foods and most natural stores.

 We use Marukan Organic Sushi Vinegar.
 It so happens that Marukan uses Lundberg Organic Rice, so naturally, it goes well with our rice.

-Fish All of our fish is sustainable.
+Fish All of our fish are sustainable.
 Our fish supplier is Monterey Fish Market, Pier 33 in San Francisco.
-They email us price list with where and how the fish is caught, so only order sustainable fish according to Seafood Watch Guide by Monterey Bay Aquarium.
+They email us a price list with where and how the fish is caught, so only order sustainable fish according to Seafood Watch Guide by Monterey Bay Aquarium.
 The founder of Monterey Fish Market, Paul Johnson has helped to create the guide.
 Nori/Seaweed

 Nijiya Brand Nori is a good one to use.